ToldoDM/NNRL-car/README.md

 ```
 If you want to modify the network dimension, you can modify the `hidden_units` and `num_layers`.

-The values `keep_checkpoints` and `checkpoint_interval` are regarding how often save the Neural Network that was trained and how many checkpoint to keep at maximum.
-So in this case it will save the Neural Net evey 100000 steps and keep at maximum 100 Neural Network, always keeping the 100 most recent ones.
+The parameters `keep_checkpoints` and `checkpoint_interval` determine the frequency and maximum number of saved Neural Network checkpoints.
+In this scenario, the Neural Network will be saved every 100.000 steps, and a maximum of 100 checkpoints will be retained, always preserving the 100 most recent ones.

-`max_steps` and `summary_freq` respectively how many steps do you wanto the training to last and how often do you want the summary printed on the cmd.
+`max_steps` specifies the desired duration of the training in terms of the number of steps.
+It indicates how many steps you want the training process to proceed before stopping.
+On the other hand, `summary_freq` determines the frequency at which you want to print the summary information on the command line interface (cmd).
+It denotes how often you wish to see updates and relevant information during the training process.

 ### Start the training
 In order to strart the training there are 2 steps to do.